thunlp/KB2E/README.md

-## The project will not be maintained and the users are recommended to access and use https://github.com/thunlp/OpenKE.
+## The project will no longer be maintained and users are recommended to access and use the new package https://github.com/thunlp/OpenKE.

-New: Add PTransE (EMNLP 2015) code!

 Evaluation Results
 ==========